Skip to content

 The left section contains buttons for managing the device:

-- Start/Stop/Restart - will start, stop or restart the runtime and associated services, respectively.
-This option affects all runtime services.
+• Start/Stop/Restart - will start, stop or restart the runtime, respectively.

 Device services

-- Optional services (can be manually installed and uninstalled using the
+• Optional services (can be manually installed and uninstalled using the edit button):

-- ctrlx Datalayer browsing serviec (only available on ctrlX devices) - Installing this service enables remote browsing of the ctrlX Data Layer.
+• ctrlX Data Layer browsing service (only available on ctrlX devices) - Installing this service enables remote browsing of the ctrlX Data Layer.
 See ctrlX Data Layer Browsing for more details.

 Each device service offers a set of actions related to it: